-AquaMaps develop species distribution maps based on modeled relative environmental suitability.
+AquaMaps also publishes species range maps as spatial vector polygon shapefiles, but these are not collected by taxonomic group but by X. They develop species distribution maps based on modeled relative environmental suitability.
 For each modeled species, environmental preferences (e.g. temperature, depth, salinity) are deduced from occurrence records such as OBIS and GBIF (should we mention these, or leave out?
 I left them out when describing the IUCN data sets), published species databases such as FishBase, and expert knowledge.
 The AquaMaps model overlays these environmental preferences atop a map of environmental attributes on a 0.5 degree global grid, creating a global map of probability of occurrence.

 How does AquaMaps select species? based on data available from OBIS/GBIF and Fishbase?